 \section{Introduction}

-Neurodegenerative diseases (NDs), such as Parkinson's disease (PD) and Alzheimer's disease (AD), have detrimental effects on shared and disparate regions of the brain, resulting in a gradual deterioration of cognitive, motor, and behavioral function.
-Numerous attempts have been made to track dysfunction utilizing non-invasive, wearable or digital sensors.
-Handwriting, in particular, with its complex syngergism between cognitive, kinetic, and perceptual motor components, is therefore an obvious avenue to evaluate NDs \cite{thomas2017handwriting, thebaud2023handwriting}.
-Successful handwriting utilizes cortical and subcortical brain regions pertaining to learning, cognitive control, praxis, vigilance and coordination across the cerebral cortex, basal ganglia, and cerebellum~\cite{werner2006handwriting}.
-Alterations in its patterns can serve as a source of prominent digital markers, indicative of both the presence and severity of the disease~\cite{unlu2006handwriting}, as exemplified by micrographia being a common early sign of PD~\cite{rosenblum2013handwriting}.
+Neurodegenerative diseases (NDs), including Parkinson’s disease (PD) and Alzheimer’s disease (AD), progressively impair cognitive, motor, and behavioral functions by affecting both overlapping and distinct brain regions.
+To monitor these dysfunctions, many studies have explored non-invasive techniques using wearable or digital sensors.
+Among them, handwriting stands out as a promising modality due to its intricate integration of cognitive, motor, and perceptual processes~\cite{thomas2017handwriting, thebaud2023handwriting}.
+Handwriting production recruits a distributed neural network across cortical and subcortical structures, including regions involved in learning, executive function, praxis, vigilance, and motor coordination—spanning the cerebral cortex, basal ganglia, and cerebellum~\cite{werner2006handwriting}.
+Consequently, abnormalities in handwriting patterns can serve as sensitive digital biomarkers of disease presence and progression~\cite{unlu2006handwriting}, with micrographia being a well-established early symptom of PD~\cite{rosenblum2013handwriting}.

-Paper and digital handwriting tests \cite{unlu2006handwriting, rosenblum2013handwriting, thomas2017handwriting} have been used to assess the presence of NDs through the dynamic and spacial characteristics of handwriting across sets of tasks.
-The bulk of prior work studied PD as micrographia was an obvious target~\cite{drotar2016evaluation, drotar2014decision, drotar2014analysis, mucha2018identification}.
-Subjects with PD often suffer from micrographia \cite{mclennan1972micrographia,smits2014standardized}, tremor \cite{smits2014standardized}, and bradykinesia \cite{smits2014standardized}, a collection of signs collectively referred to as \textit{PD dysgraphia}\cite{thomas2017handwriting}.
-More recently, numerous reports have begun to tackle AD detection through handwriting test, as the condition has grown more common~\cite{garre2017kinematic}.